daskeyboard/daskeyboard.io/q-api-doc.md

 A cloud api and a local api

 ### Cloud API
-The script you right on any machine will communicate with the cloud, the cloud will communicate with the Q desktop installed on the computer and then the Q desktop will communicate to the Q enabled device plugged in on this computer.
+The script you write on any machine will communicate with the cloud, the cloud will communicate with the Q desktop installed on the computer and then the Q desktop will communicate to the Q enabled device plugged in on this computer.
 This script can be hosted on any online server and will still communicate with the Q enabled.